The Politician's Wife: Reception

-The show won Best Serial Drama at the 1995 BAFTA Awards and Best International Drama at the 1995 Emmy Awards.
+The show won Best Serial Drama at the 1996 British Academy Film Awards, and Best International Drama at the 1995 Emmy Awards.
+It received a positive review in the New York Times, which praised Stevenson and Eve's performances.

 Home media

 The Politician's Wife was released on DVD by Acorn Media UK in August 2011.

 The Politician's Husband

 A companion series by Milne, The Politician's Husband, is a three-episode British television miniseries, first shown on BBC Two between 25 April and 9 May 2013.